-1. Slide the battery into the radio frame until the latch at the bottom of the radio clicks into place.
+1. Slide the battery into the radio frame until the side latches click into place.
 2. To remove the battery, turn the radio off.
-Lift the latch at the bottom of the radio, then slide the battery out from the radio.
+Squeeze the release latches at the bottom of the battery until the battery releases from the radio.